BrittneyOleniacz/Sorting_Alien_Sightings/README.md

-# javascript-challenge
+# Alien Sightings

-# JavaScript Homework - JavaScript and DOM Manipulation

 ## Background
 WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.
+The extra-terrestrial menace has come to Earth and the details of sightings have been collected from eye-witness reports.
+This information must be made available online for the world to see as proof of alien life.

 PROBELM: Our collection is too large to search through manually and the most dedicated followers are complaining that they are having trouble locating specific reports.